 Charlie Papazian, master brewer and founder and president of the American Homebrewers Association and Association of Brewers, presents a fully revised edition of his essential guide to homebrewing.
 This third edition of the best-selling and most trusted homebrewing guide includes a complete update of all instructions, recipes, charts, and guidelines.
 Everything you need to get started is here, including classic and new recipes for brewing stouts, pilsners, porters, specialty beers, and honey meads.
 This third edition also includes sections on getting your home brewery together, ten easy lessons for making your first batch of beer, creating world-class styles of beer (IPA, Belgian wheat, German Kölsch, bock, barley wine, American lagers, to name a few), using fruit, honey, and herbs for a spicier, more festive brew, brewing with malt extracts for an unlimited range of strengths and flavors, advanced brewing techniques using specialty hops or the all-grain method or mash extracts, and a complete homebrewers glossary, troubleshooting tips, and an up-to-date resource section.

-How to Brew (Palmer): The definitive book on making quality beers at home.
-Presented in a clear, no nonsense style, this authoritative text introduces brewing in a easy step-by-step review so that new brewers can be happy with their results starting with the first batch.
-Beyond the basics, Palmer provides an accessible reference to both intermediate and advanced techniques like all-grain brewing variations and recipe formulation.
+The definitive book on making quality beers at home.
+Presented in a clear, no nonsense style, this authoritative text introduces brewing, and home brewing equipment in a easy step-by-step review so that new brewers can be happy with their results starting with the first batch.
+Beyond the basics, Palmer provides an accessible reference to both intermediate and advanced techniques like all-grain brewing variations and home brew recipe formulation.
 Highly Recommended!
 346 pages.

 Books for Intermediate Brewers